Simple Standing Desk Exercises to Stay in Shape at Work

 The World Health Organization recommends 30 minutes of daily activity for adults ages 18-64.
 While this is easily manageable for most people, sometimes your schedule won’t give you a minute to do it.

 That’s where these exercises come in handy.
-You can burn calories, improve blood flow, and better your concentration while you finish those reports and emails.
+You can burn calories, improve blood flow, and better your concentration while you stand at your standing desk and finish those reports and emails.

 The changes may take a few weeks to become noticeable, but soon enough you may find yourself catching winks from more than just your reflection.